-What is the difference between CBD Isolate and full spectrum CBD?
+What is the difference between CBD Isolate vs full spectrum CBD?
 There are three main types of CBD extract available.
-The main difference between CBD Isolate and Full Spectrum CBD relates to the other naturally occurring plant compounds in the extract.
+The main difference between CBD Isolate vs Full Spectrum CBD relates to the other naturally occurring plant compounds in the extract.
 The other kind is Broad Spectrum CBD.

-The Important difference in CBD Isolate and Full Spectrum CBD is which compounds each contain.
+The Important difference between CBD Isolate vs Full Spectrum CBD is the compounds contains in each.

 A Full Spectrum CBD is going to contain several naturally occurring cannabis plant extracts, like flavonoids and terpenes, and other cannabinoids, including up to 0.3% THC.
 Although this is not typically enough THC to cause a psychoactive effect.
 Other ingredients of Full Spectrum CBD include essential vitamins and minerals, plant-based protein fiber, beneficial fatty acids, and chlorophyll.

 CBD Isolate is exactly what it sounds like, purified CBD.
 All other plant compounds have been removed as much as possible.
 CBD isolate is a more refined product.
 It most often comes from hemp plants, which typically contain a low amount of THC in the first place.
 Often ground up and sold as a powder, CBD Isolate is a crystal form of CBD.